mitre/stockpile/docs/Exfiltration-How-Tos.md

 To support safe testing, the ability additionally has a **safe mode** option.
 It is **disabled by default** and will find all files matching the parameters set before.
 If this fact is changed to 'true', you can supply an identifying value which indicates the file is for testing.
 This identifying value **must be at the end** of the file.
 The default value is "_pseudo".
-If Safe Mode is enabled, CALDERA **will not** stage any files that do not end in "_pseudo".
+If Safe Mode is enabled, Caldera **will not** stage any files that do not end in "_pseudo".

 To provide a few examples, if safe mode is on with the value "_pseudo":